 In my opinion the best course of action is to use a combined approach.
 For severe cases you will need to see a good advanced laparoscopic surgeon to get as much of the endometriosis excised (cut out, not lasered).
 Surgery is a much needed option is the pain is severe because it helps get rid of the endometriosis that can be seen.
 It doesn’t get the microscopic endometriosis that can’t be seen and this is why endometriosis is likely to occur again.

-This is where the Chinese Medicine may help.
-You might then use the Chinese medicine alongside medical treatments to assist in suppression of the the microscopic endometriosis and assist in it progressing further.
-This may assist after surgery and may help in combination and help assist in the suppression of the disease.
-This can be done along side medical hormone treatments to assist in the overall treatment and management of the disease.
+This is where the Chinese Medicine may help, especially in helping pain, stress and other symptoms.
+This may assist after surgery and may help in combination with medical interventions.
+This can also be done along side medical hormone treatments to assist in the overall treatment and management of the disease.

 Lastly, see a good counsellor/psychologist.
-Acupuncture and Chinese medicine may assist in helping both the physical & emotional side, but sometimes solution-based therapy is needed for best results.
+Acupuncture and Chinese medicine may assist in helping both the physical & emotional symptoms (pain and stress), but solution-based therapy is needed for best results.
 Talking about how endometriosis affects your life, or seeking help for the emotions that arise from endometriosis, or the pain you suffer, will help you in the overall management of endometriosis.
 Seeing someone to help you with mindfulness training can also assist and should be considering as well.